maliMirkec/personal-website/site/articles/how-to-add-a-contact-form-to-a-static-website.md

 The last step is setting the code to the production mode.
 Now we should sit back and wait for the submissions knowing that Kwes would handle everything for us—from form validation, through spam filtering, to sending confirmation emails.

 You could customize the style of the notification messages to match your brand.
-See the example of a customized contact form [on my site].

 ## Kwes features